Navigation

 Colors = 3

-5.7.
+6.8.
 Coloring Street Maps¶

 The following images show a node coloring and edge coloring of the street map of Cardiff, Wales.
 In these graphs, edges correspond to street segments, and nodes correspond to intersections and dead ends.
 The file used for these images, cardiffstreets.txt, was generated using the osmnx library.
+An edge coloring of a street map is useful in that any path in the graph can be described by just two things: the starting node, and a unique sequence of colors representing each successive edge along the path.

 G = graphFromFile('cardiffstreets.txt')